 If you have a nonprofit you feel passionate about, you can name it as a primary or contingent beneficiary to receive all or a percentage of your assets or life insurance payout.
 Doing so can be an impactful way to leave a legacy.1

 Can you change beneficiaries?

 In most cases, you may change the beneficiaries named on a life insurance policy or other financial account at any time.

 Changing beneficiaries is usually easy to do — the challenge is often in remembering to do it.
 Contact your employer, financial professional or financial services company to learn how.

 Beneficiary changes are often overlooked following divorce, remarriage or after the death of a loved one who may be listed as one of your beneficiaries.

-Can the wrong person receive your payout?
+Can the wrong person receive your benefits?

-If you are worried about making a mistake when naming your beneficiaries, consult with a financial professional or attorney to ensure your intentions will be carried out the way you wish.
+If you are worried about making a mistake when naming your beneficiaries, consult a financial professional or attorney to ensure your intentions will be carried out the way you wish.